jakemcc/jakemccrary.com/source/_adventures/2017-09-15-2017-09-17-climbing-in-the-red-river-gorge.markdown

 We didn't get on it, but there is a newer 5.12a called [Starry Night](http://www.redriverclimbing.com/RRCGuide/?type=route&id=3439) in that area.
 It looks pretty great.
 Someday we'll have to come back here and hit this up.

 On Sunday we climbed at the [Secret Garden](http://www.redriverclimbing.com/RRCGuide/?type=wall&id=179) in Miller Fork.
-We were aiming for a different style of climbing than Saturday and Secret Garden delivers.
+We were aiming for a different style of climbing than Saturday and Secret Garden delivered.
 We mostly climbed slabby and vertical routes here.

 - [Hippie Lip Balm](http://www.redriverclimbing.com/RRCGuide/?type=route&id=2737), 5.9
 - [Cock to the Rock](http://www.redriverclimbing.com/RRCGuide/?type=route&id=3029), 5.10b